INNOVINATI/microwler/docs/configuration.md

 | exporters | `[]` | A list of export plugins inheriting from [microwler.export.BaseExporter][] |

-### link_filter
+[^1]:
-Instead of entering an XPath/string as shown above, you may also provide a callable similar to `selectors`.
-In this case, the callable will receive the full HTML **string**, so you can extract links however you want, i.e. using Parsel or RegEx.
-But:
+    Instead of entering an XPath/string as shown above, you may provide a callable to filter links manually.
+In this case, your callable will receive **a `list` of all links/hrefs** in the document. **But**:

-- you must return a list of valid URL strings (including scheme etc.)
+    - you must return a `list` of valid URL strings (including scheme etc.)
-- you must handle relative links and such
+    - you must handle relative links and such yourself
     - the links will still be filtered afterwards (to avoid duplicates and external sites)

+[^2]:
+    Each link is found at a certain *depth*, where links on the first page are found at `depth == 0`.
+If crawling a link would exceed `settings.max_depth` it will be ignored.